jaljo/articles/text-editor/text-editor-002-en-proofing.md

 This is very neat, it enables rich text edition directly in the browser (and by the browser :p).
 And look at that compatibility table, green everywhere !
-Icing on the cake: because we're working on `contentEditable` tags, conventional shortucts are working as well (CTRL+B for bold, etc).
+Icing on the cake: because we're working on `contentEditable` tags, conventional shortcuts are working as well (CTRL+B for bold, etc).

 Checkout [all the available commands](https://developer.mozilla.org/en-US/docs/Web/API/Document/execCommand#Commands) to see what's possible to do !
 Needless to say, when we discovered this, we